About 'Protecting Earhart'

 about Amelia Earhart's world flight debacle, it is amazing how the most obvious truths grew to be so blatantly ignored by

 historical dictum influences.
-This is partly due to the way said influences were placated by the tradition of national media
+This is partly due to the way said influences were placated by the tradition of media outlets

-outlets obscuring them in the public eye.
-Historically, time and again news reporters have been encouraged to cover inept,
+being led by the nose to obfuscate them in the public eye.
+Historically, time and again news reporters have been encouraged

-even hokey perspectives on Amelia's loss that merely shored up the government's long adhered to 'official silence'
+to cover inept, even hokey perspectives on Amelia's loss that merely shored up the government's long adhered to 'official

-motto, 'the mystery exists because it's supposed to exist.'
-In the case of Amelia Earhart's 1937 world flight
+silence' motto, 'the mystery exists because it's supposed to exist.'
+In the case of Amelia Earhart's

-ending and outcome, until Protecting Earhart's forensic analysis took place the public had no way of visualizing the
+1937 world flight ending and outcome, until Protecting Earhart's forensic analysis took place the public had no way

 If one wants to understand